OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

     TR[Transmission Request]-- 1-1 -->TRp[Transmission Response]
 ```

+#### Ad auction step by step

+The following is a step by step of Prebid Addressability Framework integration in an ad auction.

 ### Step 1: Deserialize the User Id and Preferences

 The publisher must deserialize User Id and Preferences.